 An interesting observation is that these results suggest that the overhead is almost independent from the tree degree for balanced trees of constant degree.
 This holds for all our experiments except those where the tree degree is comparable to the network size (for tree degrees of 50 and 100 in the case of a 200-node network.
 This shows in the figure, where two points, corresponding to tree degrees 50 and 100, do not fit into the negative exponential trend).
 This suggests that (in terms of protocol overhead, and for balanced trees of constant degree) it is more important how much to decentralize, rather than how.
-In other words, it is more important the fraction of nodes in the system acting as aggregating nodes than other characteristics of the aggregation tree.
+In other words, the most important characteristic of the aggregation tree is the number of aggregating nodes in it.